Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 If you have a nice wooden, stained piece that you want to refresh it’s pretty easy too.
 You’ll need a belt sander or RO sander to sand off the old stain.

 Bear in mind that stain penetrates the wood, so you’d have to go fairly aggressive with this step, especially with darker stains.
-Check this post for full instructions.
+Check my post about staining pallets and wood in general for full instructions.

 Painting the furniture step by step